stuffmatic/zephyr-usb-midi/README.md

 ## Usage

 The USB MIDI device class driver is contained in a Zephyr module.
 The sample app's [CMakeLists.txt](CMakeLists.txt) file shows one way of adding this module to an app.
-TODO: make sure `CONFIG_USB_DEVICE_MIDI=y` and usb device stack is set.

 The public API is defined in [usb_midi.h](usb_midi/include/usb_midi/usb_midi.h).